 Relics of the Byzantine era can be found mostly at the port and on the Acropolis (a citadel built on a dominating hill), where a Paleochristian Basilica is located.
 The Venetians and the Turks left their mark on the area, as well as the port that was called Porto di Tigani and gave shelter to many ships during the Middle Ages, even after the city was reduced to a handful of houses.
 The decline of the city was mainly due to the activity of pirates, Saracens and others, who -with their attacks and looting- forced the inhabitants to seek shelter on the slopes of the surrounding mountains, so that they could have the time to react to imminent pirate attacks.
 The port was almost abandoned and turned into a small fishing village, until after the 1950s when people developed an ever increasing interest in its tourist hosting capabilities.

 NIGHTLIFE OF HERSONISSOS

 The city today is ideal for simple everyday pleasures.
-A visitor can walk around the streets and squares of the city, the daily street market, the Venetian port, the museums and churches, the shops and taverns.
+A visitor can walk around the streets and squares of the city, the daily open-air market, the Venetian port, museums and churches, shops and taverns.
 The city's intense nightlife is combined with quality cultural events that take place all year long and reach their peak in the summer, with the famous "Heraklion Summer Arts Festival", during which one can enjoy selected music, theatre and dance events.